whoissqr/NODE/README.md

 #A sample CRUD webpage using NODEJS and TypeAhead

-This is an extremely simple NODEJS application built on top of Express and Twitter TypeAhead.
-It connects to a PostgreSQL server and display some database rows in graphical (d3.js) or tabular (Datatable) form.
+This is an extremely simple NODEJS project.
+It accepts user text input and connects to a PostgreSQL server and display some database rows in graphical (d3.js) or tabular (Datatable) form.

-##What do you need?
+##Tools and setup
 1. NODES itself.
 2. A good editor -- I am using Sublime myself; I highlight this as you might need 'tab conscious' editor to work well with jade.
-3. misc NODE open source libraries.
-Don't re-invent the wheels.
+3. Install misc NODE open source libraries.
+Don't re-invent the wheels!

   | NODE libs  | description |
   | :------------ |:------------|